dkrivoruchko/SwitchMovie/README.md

 **Please note:**
 * Original task screenshots are from Apple device and are not relevant for android.
 * No local cache timeout/invalidation logic.
 Just store and get.
-* Information for movie rating is not available in JSON and no description in documentation found.
+* Information for movieData rating is not available in JSON and no description in documentation found.
 * Requirements for landscape layouts are not provided (implemented as I see fit).
 * No loading animation for image loading.
 * Error handling is very basic.